 Unless indicated otherwise, the information concerning the industries in which Newco participates contained in this information statement is based on Newco's general knowledge of and expectations concerning the industry.
 Newco's competitive position and industry size are based on estimates using Newco's internal data and estimates, data from various industry analyses, our internal research and adjustments and assumptions that we believe to be reasonable.
-Newco has not independently verified data from industry analyses and cannot guarantee their accuracy or completeness.
 In addition, Newco believes that data regarding industry size and its competitive position within such industry provide general guidance but are inherently imprecise.
 Further, Newco's estimates and assumptions involve risks and uncertainties and are subject to change based on various factors, including those discussed in the "Risk Factors" section.
 These and other factors could cause results to differ materially from those expressed in the estimates and assumptions.